 GENMEPER joined the cast of Bokukoe‘s 2nd season, joining the extended and luxurious lineup for this series.

-He has also hosted a radio show with Ryohei Kimura, fellow seiyuu and close friend of his, Kensho to Ryohei no The CRANEKINGDOM radio and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.
+He has also hosted a radio show with Ryohei Kimura, fellow seiyuu and a close friend of his, Kensho to Ryohei no The CRANEKINGDOM radio, and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.

 Having debuted in 2014 with Fantastic Tune he won the JpopAsia Music Awards as Best New Artist.